What do feminism, antiracism, and social justice have to do with the climate crisis and climate solutions? Well, a lot.

 The climate justice movement, only recently launched into the mainstream thanks to the school strikes of Fridays for Future, has brought the notion that environmentalism and social justice are connected to the attention of a wider audience.
 The current movement focuses on the imbalance between the countries that historically caused the most emissions (usually defined as the global north), embodied by the older generations currently in power, and the countries that are suffering most of the catastrophic effects of the pollution they only marginally — if at all — profited from (usually defined as the global south) and the generations that will have to deal with a warmer planet.
 Yet, the idea that environmentalism and justice are linked existed long before Fridays for Future and involves a much wider range of social identities than rich/poor and old/young.

 The conceptualisation of these issues on an academic and grassroots level began in the 1970s.
-In 1974 French feminist author Françoise d’Eaubonne introduced the notion of ecofeminism and the idea that the exploitation of the environment and natural resources and the oppression of women all other marginalised groups are the product of the same patriarchal power structures.
+In 1974 French feminist author Françoise d’Eaubonne introduced the notion of ecofeminism and the idea that the exploitation of the environment and natural resources and the oppression of women and all other marginalised groups are products of the same patriarchal power structures.
 Many after her, from Indian activist and scholar Vandana Shiva to activist and journalist Naomi Klein, have explored the connections between extraction economy, capital accumulation, and inequality.

-African-American civil rights leader Benjamin Chavis contributed to the conversation by coining the term environmental racisms in 1982.
+African-American civil rights leader Benjamin Chavis contributed to the conversation by coining the term environmental racism in 1982.
 At the time, it referred to the correlation between racial demographics and exposure to toxic waste in the United States and has now grown to include the way in which all people of colour are disproportionately affected by the effects of the climate crisis, all around the world.
 And this includes the so-called global south as well as all marginalised communities existing in the so-called global north countries.

 These are only some of the best-known definitions and authors.
 There are others, and there are people living by these principles without knowing what academics have been naming them, or whose knowledge and actions have not been published.